Could Labour's VAT raid on private education spell trouble for state schools?

 Article by Programme and Digital Editor Chris Howse

-A rise in school fees is not just giving parents of private school pupils something to worry about - the impact could be felt in state schools too.
+A rise in school fees is not just giving parents of private school pupils something to worry about - the impact could spell trouble for state schools too.

-Some students could be priced out of independent education after Labour decided to start charging VAT.
+Some students may be priced out of independent education after Labour decided to start charging VAT.

-The new charge will apply from January and the cost could prove too much for some families who may have to switch to state education.
+The new charge will apply from January and the cost could prove too much for some families who might have to switch to state education.

 "I suspect there will be a number of students who may feel that as they get to a transition point, either from our prep school up to the senior school at 13, they may decide to go state then, or possibly at 16 for sixth form," said Samantha Price, Head at Cranleigh.